What is Guarana Extract?

-Guarana is a shrub that is native to Brazil.
+Guarana is a shrub native to Brazil.
 It contains seeds that are often used to make supplements like drinks, tablets and powders.
-The guarana fruit is also highly caffeinated, and guarana seed extract is sometimes added to energy drinks to give them a natural boost.
-Brazilian natives have used guarana for centuries, but it has now become available all over the world.
+The fruit is also highly caffeinated, and guarana seed extract is sometimes added to energy drinks to give them a natural boost.
+Brazilian natives have used this fruit for centuries, but it has now become available all over the world.
 In fact, the fruit’s name is actually a nod to the Amazonian tribe that first consumed it — the Guarani.

 There are many different benefits to taking guarana.
-Not only can it be used to treat a variety of different problems, but it can also prevent health issues while simply maintaining good health in general.
+Not only can it treat a variety of health issues, but it can also prevent them from occurring down the road.

-The guarana plant improves focus and energy levels, enabling users to be much more productive throughout the day.
-The high caffeine levels alone make a big difference in boosting energy levels — guarana actually contains as much as four times more caffeine than coffee (x).
-Guarana supplements also increase focus and reduce mental fatigue, particularly in patients with chronic conditions (x).
+Guarana can improve focus and energy levels, enabling users to be much more productive throughout the day.
+The high caffeine levels alone make a big difference in boosting energy levels — it actually contains as much as four times more caffeine than coffee (x).
+Guarana supplements even increase focus and reduce mental fatigue, particularly in patients with chronic conditions (x).

-Guarana can help promote weight loss when combined with other weight loss strategies like a healthy diet and exercise.
-There are two main reasons why guarana could be effective for weight loss.
+This South American fruit can help promote weight loss for two main reasons.
 The first is that the high levels of caffeine in guarana can naturally boost your metabolism and help you burn more calories (x).
-The second reason is that guarana may actually suppress the genes that promote fat cell growth, although more research needs to be done on this for a conclusive result (x).
+Moreover, it may actually suppress the genes that promote fat cell growth, although more research needs to be done on this for a conclusive result (x).

 Guarana also has antibacterial properties, which makes it capable of preventing bacterial infections.
-In particular, guarana can help kill E. coli, a bacteria that can cause illness in some cases (x).
-Guarana also suppresses bacteria that can cause tooth decay and other dental issues (x).
+In particular, guarana can help kill E. coli (x).
+It also suppresses bacteria that can cause tooth decay and other dental issues (x).

-One of the most promising potential guarana benefits is that it could prevent or fight against cancer.
-Guarana is very rich in antioxidants, which naturally combats cell damage that leads to cancer as well as a variety of other chronic conditions (x).
+One of the most promising potential benefits is that it could prevent or fight against cancer.
+Guarana is rich in antioxidants, which naturally combats cell damage that leads to cancer as well as a variety of other chronic conditions (x).
 Studies on mice have also shown that guarana is capable of killing cancer cells and suppressing their growth (x).
-Although no research has been done on humans yet, this is very promising for guarana as a cancer prevention supplement.
+However, research has yet to be conducted on humans.

-The caffeine content in the guarana plant means it can be used as a mild pain reliever.
-Caffeine has long been used to reduce pain — the Amazonian tribes who used guarana centuries ago used it mainly to manage pain.
+The caffeine content in guarana means it can be used as a mild pain reliever.
+Caffeine has long been used to reduce pain — the Amazonian tribes used it mainly to manage pain.
 Caffeine blocks two of the body’s most important pain receptors, which is why we don’t feel pain when we consume it in large quantities (x).

 When consumed regularly over a long period of time, guarana may protect against a range of degenerative eye disorders such as glaucoma, macular degeneration and cataracts (x).
 It also could keep your general vision quality higher, even into old age (x).
 However, more research is necessary to render these claims valid.

 It has been rumored that guarana is effective for treating anxiety.
 Studies have shown that euphytose, a product that contains guarana, could be effective for treating anxiety (x).
-However, other studies focusing on guarana alone have not shown any significant impact (x).
+However, other studies have not shown any significant impact (x).
 More research needs to be done to determine exactly how it affects the symptoms of anxiety and other mood disorders.

 Another possible benefit of taking guarana is an aphrodesiac effect, stimulating sex drives in people who have trouble getting or staying aroused (x).
 Because of its high caffeine content, it does naturally have this effect.
-However, people taking guarana for this reason must be careful not to over-consume, as this can lead to overstimulation and other issues in the long term.
+However, people taking it for this reason must be careful not to over-consume, as this can lead to overstimulation.

 How to Take Guarana